jaminwebdev/sveltekit-convex-clerk-template/instructions/svelte_rules.md

 ### 13. Context API for Component Tree State

-Use context for state that needs to be shared within a component tree:
+For SvelteKit applications, use context for state that needs to be shared within a component tree, or application-wide:

 ```typescript
 // In layout or parent component